Kreyu/data-table-bundle/README.md

 ## TODO

-- [ ] Personalization (to let user change the columns visibility and order);
+- [X] Personalization (to let user change the columns visibility and order);
-- [ ] Filter & personalization persistence (to save filters & personalization applied by the user);
+- [X] Filter & personalization persistence (to save filters & personalization applied by the user);
+- [ ] Personalization docs
+- [ ] Filter & personalization persistence docs
 - [ ] Export to excel (both with and without personalization & applied filters);